-When reclockers are used, the total delay induced by these reclockers between 2 active servers on the network may not exceed 15 $\mu$ s.
+When reclockers are used, the total delay induced by these reclockers between 2 active servers on the network may not exceed 15 $\mu s.$

-5.6.4.
+5.6.5.
 Starting XNet

-- When all above conditions are fulfilled and the cabling is correct, turn on the "Server" EVS video server. - 2.
-Make sure the value to Server in the Type field in the SDTI section on the Network page.
+- 1. When all above conditions are fulfilled and the cabling is correct, turn on the server set as "Preferred" XNet server. - 2.
+Make sure to set the value to Preferred in the XNet Server field in the XNet section on the Network page.
 Then start Multicam. - 3.
-Turn on all "Master" and "Client" EVS video servers, and make sure the appropriate value is selected in the Type field in the SDTI section. - 4.
-Start Multicam on all of the Master and Client EVS servers.
+Turn on all other video servers. - 4.
+Start Multicam on all other EVS servers.

-They should see the "Server" on the network and they will connect automatically.
+They should see the "Preferred" XNet server on the network and they will connect automatically.
 Connection takes a few seconds (usually between 2 and 5 sec) for each EVS video server.

-5.6.5.
+5.6.6.
 XNet Performances and Troubleshooting